 I found the duck in a coloring book and had my husband enlarge it on the copier at his work.
 After frosting the cake base white, I cut out the duck and placed it on the cake.
 Using a toothpick, I traced the outline around the duck.
 I then took the paper off and outlined the rest of the face and feet details with the toothpick.
 Once I had the picture fully traced on the cake, I was able to color it in with yellow, orange and blue frosting.

-It was quite easy and I thought it came out great!
+In conclusion, it was quite easy and I thought it came out great!

 ucky birthday cake design by Patricia C., Independence, MO